TensorGreed/SynthKit/README.md

 ## Why SynthKit?

 - **End-to-end workflow**: Harvest, mint, audit, and package stages are wired together with a single CLI.
-- **Provider flexibility**: Works with OpenAI, Anthropic, or any OpenAI-compatible HTTP backend.
+- **Provider flexibility**: Works with OpenAI, Anthropic, Ollama, or any OpenAI-compatible HTTP backend.
 - **Extensible architecture**: Register your own generators and exporters without forking the core.
 - **Production-conscious**: Typed configuration, retry-enabled HTTP clients, and robust logging paths.